 Support for a Wide Range of Use Cases

-Amazon Transcribe is designed to provide accurate and automated trancripts for a wide range of audio quality.
+Amazon Transcribe is designed to provide accurate and automated transcripts for a wide range of audio quality.
 You can generate subtitles for any video or audio files, and even transcribe low quality telephony recordings such as customer service calls.

 Most speech recognition systems output a string of text without punctuation.
 Amazon Transcribe uses deep learning to add punctuation and formatting automatically, so that the output is more intelligible and can be used without any further editing.